bixb922/crank-organ/doc-software/README.md

 When navigating to the tunelib folder, some useful information about the MIDI files will also appear.

 ## Update MIDI files
-Use the "Update to auto folder" button to upload MIDI files, then run the "Tunelib editor" to make the files visible.
+Use the "Update to auto folder" button to upload MIDI files.
+After some seconds, the tunelib will also update automatically.
+Use the "Edit Tunelib" option to add title, genre, author, rating, etc.

 ## Update software
 Use the "Update to auto folder" button to upload a new software version (.py or .mpy files. .html and .js files), then reboot to make the new version take effect.
+You can reboot with the "Reset" button on the "System" page, or by pressing the reset button on the microcontroller.

 ## View files
 Files that are "underlined" in the File Manager can be clicked to view their content.
-Click on MIDI files is supported.
+Click on MIDI files is supported, try that!

 # 13. Turning the system on

-TLDR: turn on, and turn the crank or touch the touchpad 3 times in a row and music starts.
+TLDR: turn on, and turn the crank or touch the touchpad and music starts.

 It takes about 5 to 8 seconds from power on until the system is ready.
 Some valves will move when ready as a signal that the microcontroller has completed the boot.